underscoreio/essential-scala/src/pages/collections/working-with-seq.md

 4. Given `Seq(1, 1, 2, 4, 3, 4)` create the sequence containing each number only once.
 Order is not important, so `Seq(1, 2, 4, 3)` or `Seq(4, 3, 2, 1)` are equally valid answers.
 Hint: Use `contains` to check if a sequence contains a value.
 5. Write a function that reverses the elements of a sequence.
 Your output does not have to use the same concrete implementation as the input.
 Hint: use `foldLeft`.
 6. Write `map` in terms of `foldRight`.
-7. Write your own implementation of `foldRight` that uses `foreach` and mutable state.
+7. Write your own implementation of `foldLeft` that uses `foreach` and mutable state.

 ## Other useful functions